 Now a comment about availability of DNA samples.
 Some of what I have been referencing about DNA and ancestry was covered in book called “A Brief History of Everyone Who Ever Lived” by the geneticist Adam Rutherford.
 At one point in the book he mentions, in passing, Native American DNA studies: “The genetics of Native Americans are poorly understood, and there are no specific tribal markers in DNA” .
 There is a lot of historical and current distrust by many Native Americans over DNA and other medically-related research (based in part on some egregious abuses in the past).
 As time goes on, scientists will be able to collect more and more representative DNA samples.
 This will require careful and thoughtful research.
 It requires outreach and support to historically medically marginalized and abused populations.
 Doing so will start to provide more complete pictures of DNA.
 However, the issue of disappearing DNA (genetic drift) and the fact that everyone today is related to the same people who lived some thousands of years ago, make DNA work incomplete until it can demonstrate what the mathematics of ancestry shows.
 Humans share about 99.9% of their DNA but we do not have the technology to verify the mathematical models showing that everyone is descended from the same people who lived several thousand years ago.

 The Book of Mormon peoples existed.
-If any living Native American is related to any of them, how the mathematics and genetics work, it is accurate to say, “All/most Native Americans are descendants of Lamanites”.
-They are descendants of many other people too — principally, those who crossed over from Asia tens of thousands of years ago.
+If any living Native American is related to any of them, how the mathematics and genetics work, it is accurate to say, “All/most Native Americans are descendants of Lehi”.
+They are descendants of many other people too — principally, those who crossed over from Asia tens of thousands of years ago — but mathematically are also all descendants of Lehi.

 Based on the existing limited DNA data and the other factors addressed above, making any sort of conclusion (e.g., “no Israelite DNA in Native Americans”), is short-sighted.
 What this means is existing Native American DNA studies cannot be used to “prove” or “disprove” anything about the Book of Mormon, ancestry, and DNA.